A Christian Teen’s Guide to Engaging with Pop Culture

 What does it mean to be in the world but not of the world when it comes to pop culture?

-Popular culture is all around us – from music, to movies, to video games!
+Popular culture is all around us – from music, to movies, to social media and gaming!

 But as Christians, how are we meant to engage with pop culture?
 Let’s find out!